 6 hours = 100% score

 The prediction has been altered and it shows that 6 hours of study is required to hit that best score on this test.
 This way, the learner keeps making small and relevant changes to the model as it gets hold of more data.
-As the process is repeated for a certain number of times, the prediction achieves a fairly good confidence score and this means the ML system has been successful.
+As the process is repeated a certain number of times, the prediction achieves a fairly good confidence score and this means the ML system has been successful.
 The accuracy of its prediction is largely influenced by the amount of data it receives.
-This was a simple example and real world use cases might be a lot more complex.
+This was a simple example and real-world use cases might be a lot more complex.
 You can learn more about the technical aspects of machine learning from our recent blog on the top ten machine learning frameworks.

 Applications of ML in major industries